Why HRT Isn't Recommended for Women Over 60

 - Do you feel like you have training in how to manage hormone therapy?
 If not, who would you refer me to?

 You can also search for a knowledgeable provider in the North American Menopause Society directory.
-Regardless, hormone therapy and menopause treatment can be complex and need to be personalized for you.
+Regardless, HRT and menopause treatment can be complex and need to be personalized for you.